wbond/package_control_channel/.github/PULL_REQUEST_TEMPLATE.md

  6. Don't ship a color scheme with our syntax.
 We have hundreds of color schemes for a reason, and plenty of scopes to make your syntax work.
- 7. Use `.gitattributes` to c files from your package, like images, test files, sublime-project/workspace files.
+ 7. Use `.gitattributes` to exclude files from your package, like images, test files, sublime-project/workspace files.

 The manual review may take several days or weeks,